ddsouz5/bioinf-notes/README.md

 ## samtools
 [[back to top](#contents)]

-To get the unmapped reads from a bam file (output in sam)
+Get unmapped reads from a bam file (output in sam)

     samtools view -f 4 file.bam > unmapped.sam

-To get the unmapped reads from a bam file (output in bam)
+Get unmapped reads from a bam file (output in bam)

     samtools view -b -f 4 file.bam > unmapped.bam

+Get only mapped reads (use the parameter 'F', which works like -v of grep and skips the alignments for a specific flag)

+    samtools view -b -F 4 file.bam > mapped.bam

 Get the unique reads (a single read mapping at one best position)

     samtools view -b -q 1 file.bam > unique.bam